jendave/starforged-custom-compendiums/README.md

 [Starforged Gear Oracle](https://illinalta.itch.io/starforged-gear-oracle) by illinalta is used with permission from the author.
 Submission for the Starforged 2022 Jam on itch.io.

+[Better + Moons](https://ellie-valkyrie.itch.io/sfbm) by ellie-valkyrie is used with permission from the author.

 Module by David Hudson and licensed for use under the [MIT license](https://opensource.org/license/mit/).

 # Acknowledgements